laelbarlow/amoebae/README.md

     cd amoebae
 ```

-3. Run this command to download input data and container files, and setup a
+3. Run this command to setup a Python environment for running snakemake.
+This
-   Python environment for running snakemake.
-This will also set up cluster
-   configuration files using [snakemake
+   will also set up cluster configuration files using [snakemake
    profiles](https://github.com/snakemake-profiles).
 When prompted to confirm
-   one or more details, choose default options.
+   details, choose default options.

 ```
     make install